Safe as houses? Trading from home tests bank defences during crisis

 “There are a number of questions in terms of how does a bank convey into the living room all the great work done in instilling cultural and ethical behaviour?”
 Martin Pluves, chief executive of Britain’s FICC Markets Standards Board, said.

-This was set up to improve conduct in fixed income and commodity markets and Pluves is planning a series of “sprints” for participants to help them head off potential conduct traps.
+This body was set up to improve conduct in fixed income and commodity markets and Pluves is planning a series of “sprints” for participants to help them head off potential conduct traps.

 Meanwhile, banks have been asking regulators for reassurance they will not face sanctions once the pandemic has passed, a senior compliance official for a global broker dealer said.